arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 The list to the right of the "Options" selection should then become populated with a number of available ELF files for downloading and debugging.
 Select the one you want with a double click.
 In this case select "T32ThreadDebug.ino.elf".
 This will also show file attributes such as date, time and size.
 To select an ELF file from a custom directory, click the "File" button underneath the "User's choice" field and browse for the desired ELF file.
 You can opt for changing the behaviour of this script the next time it is executed.

-If the application has already been programmed to flash, for instance via the Arduino IDE or a previous TRACE32 session, select "Load debug symbols (program is already in flash)" to prevent an unnecessary erase and write of the on-chip flash memory.
+If the application has already been programmed to flash, for instance via the Arduino IDE or a previous TRACE32 session, select "Load debug symbols (program is already in flash)" to prevent an unnecessary erase and write cycle of the on-chip flash memory.

 If the application has changed or does not match the contents of the flash, then select "Flash program and load debug symbols".